markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Let's save the file and reload `index.html` in the browser.
 Congrats, you have completed the landing page and created a professional layout.
 Now is a great time to add, commit, and push your work to your repo.

+## Reflection
+Nice job!
+In this lesson, we are continuing to build upon the our HTML and CSS skills by creating new content and tackling more advanced HTML elements.
+We built an interactive map as well as implemented a multi-column layout.

 Next we will create our `policy.html` page, to complete our mock-up requirements, but first let's recap some of the highlights from this lesson.

-## Reflection
-There were quite a few different topics covered in this lesson so let's go over the biggest takeaways and key concepts.
+* We gained more experience with the build process, starting with the markup and then adding style.
+We were able to reuse CSS rules by applying CSS class selectors to achieve an efficient and clean codebase without repeating code.
+Getting into the habit of writing code that is concise is a best practice that takes time to master but is worthwhile because of the improved readability and maintainability.

-* We created a multi column layout by creating container elements to a set width and declaring the `display: inline-block;`.
+* We created a multi-column layout by creating container elements to a set width and declaring the `display: inline-block;`.
+An important skill that will be used often because modern websites demand interesting ways to delivery content.
-* We learned the alignment properties to render our contact information more legibly with `vertical-align`, `display`, and `text-align`.
-* We implemented unique HTML element called an `iframe` that allows nested browser content from another HTML page to be embedded into the current one.
-This can offer some user interactivity and interoperability with another website that adds visual features without adding a lot of code.
+* We implemented a unique HTML element called an `iframe` that allows nested browser content from another HTML page to be embedded into the current one.
+This can offer some user interactivity and interoperability with another website that adds rich visual features without adding a lot of code.

-> **Pro Tip**: Knowing that learning new technologies can be challenging, realize that in the learning process, the challenges are when breakthroughs in understanding can happen.
-Patience and confidence with yourself will need to many rewarding discoveries.